 During cardiac catheterization, specially trained interventional cardiologists guide a thin flexible tube, or catheter, into the heart for diagnostic tests and minimally invasive treatments.

-The highly skilled physicians of the Pilla Heart Center at Abington Health’s Heart & Vascular Institute perform thousands of cardiac catheterizations annually in our specially equipped catheterization laboratories.
+The highly skilled physicians of the Pilla Heart Center at the Abington Heart and Vascular Institute – Jefferson Health perform thousands of cardiac catheterizations annually in our specially equipped catheterization laboratories.

 Diagnosis With Cardiac Catheterization